Skip to main content

 Multi-voice

-Assign multiple voices to simulate a team of agents within a single project.
+Assign multiple voices to simulate a team of agents in a single project.

 Add a voice